QuaCCAToo modules

 figsizetuple

-size of the figure for the plot
+Size of the figure for the plot

 figtitlestr

-title of the figure for the plot
+Title of the figure for the plot

 Overwrites the results attribute performing a polynomial baseline correction.
 The baseline is fitted to the data between x_start and x_end, representing the start and end of the xaxis index.